or

 If req.bataudit is not set, identifier defaults to 'anonymous'.

-Request bodies are not captured by default to avoid logging sensitive data accidentally.
-Enable it explicitly:
+Bodies are not captured by default to avoid logging sensitive data accidentally.
+Each direction is opt-in independently:

 app.use(createExpressMiddleware({